 PICAXE products offer an attractive alternative to novices who lack experience using microprocessors and would like to learn more about them without a major investment in development tools and software training.
 PICAXE chips are Flash-programmed PIC processors containing a proprietary interpreter that offers powerful, easy-to-use, BASIC-like instructions.
 The chips are inexpensive, and the editing software for writing and testing the program is a free download.
 Ample info and tips are available in forums and published manuals.
 What else could you want?

 Many hobbyists are reluctant to venture into new technology because of startup costs.
 A PICAXE provides a low cost way to get started with microprocessors.
 There is one catch, though.
-You may have assembled your first circuit on a solderless breadboard using only a few dollars in parts and written and debugged a program with the fun and exciting simulator built in to the free programming editor, only to discover that transferring the program from your PC into the PICAXE chip required a special USB download cable that costs $20 to $30.
+You may have assembled your first circuit on a solderless breadboard using only a few dollars in parts and written and debugged a program with the fun and exciting simulator built in to the free programming editor, only to discover that transferring the program from your PC into the PICAXE chip required a special USB download cable.
 This article addresses that issue.

 The PICAXE system uses a serial comm cable to send a program from the program editor in a PC directly into the chip.
 No other programming equipment is required.
 PICAXE's AXE027 download cable has a USB-to-TTL RS-232 converter circuit on a small printed circuit board (PCB), which is embedded within a molded USB Type A connector at one end and a 3.5 mm miniature stereo plug at the other end.
 The PCB is a bit of an overkill, with top, bottom, and intermediate ground plane layers.
 Figure 1 (lead photo) shows details of the PCB assembly removed from a recently acquired AXE027 cable and its schematic.
 This assembly is similar to an older design shown in PICAXE documents, but it has a few minor differences.